-And while this blog post is broken down in sections, like day trips by cities, towns, or sightseeing, these are the top day trips from Dublin that I recommend.
+And while we break this blog post down into sections, like day trips by cities, towns, or sightseeing, these are the top day trips from Dublin that I recommend.
 Dublin’s a great home base to explore some of the best places to visit in Ireland.
 And not just because it is easy to get a dose of caffeine, since Dublin is a coffee obsessed city.

 This stone chamber dates back to 3,200 – 3,100 B.C!
 Yep, these Neolithic tombs are older than the Pyramids of Giza, Stonehenge, and the Minoan Palace of Knossos.

-Despite its age, this UNESCO certified site remains in remarkable condition.
-Shuffling through the narrow entryway, you soon come to a massive burial chamber with three graves sites.
+Despite its age, this UNESCO World Heritage Site certified site remains in remarkable condition.
+Shuffling through the narrow entryway, you soon come to a massive burial chamber with three grave sites.

-The whole monument was built with mathematical perfection.
+They built the whole monument with mathematical perfection.
 And during the winter solstice, a beam of light pierces through a small hole in the wall and fills the chamber with light.

 Newgrange is one of the most significant Neolithic burial chambers in the world